 This is an overview of the financial aid process.
 Please read through this carefully.
 This information can be used as a guide at any point in the financial aid application process to help you determine the status of your financial aid paperwork, and to assist you in asking questions about the status of your financial aid.
 It is also a good idea to begin a folder in which to keep all of your financial aid paperwork.

 You can view your financial aid information by logging into your EdNet Account; EdNet is also available from the Current Student page.

-- To apply online, you and your parents (if applicable) need to request an FSA ID.
+- To apply online, you and your parents (if applicable) need to create an FSA ID.
 This is how you will sign your online FAFSA (Free Application for Federal Student Aid).

 - Complete the FAFSA online at studentaid.gov.

 - Be sure to list Glenville State University as the college you will be attending, using school code 003813.

 - To complete the FAFSA, you will need:

 - Your and your parent's (if applicable) social security numbers and dates of birth.

 - Your and your parent's (if applicable) income information.

 - Be sure to save a copy of your completed FAFSA and your Submission Confirmation before exiting.